CBD for Osteoarthritis: Can Medical Cannabis Help?

 Can I use CBD oil for osteoarthritis?

-CBD has shown promise in alleviating some symptoms of osteoarthritis.
-The Arthritis Foundation has released guidelines on using CBD for arthritis.
-It should only be used in conjunction with a treatment plan for OA.
+CBD and combinations of CBD and THC have shown promise in alleviating some symptoms of osteoarthritis.7 The Arthritis Foundation has released guidelines on using CBD for arthritis.

 Is using medical marijuana for osteoarthritis a good idea?

-Medical marijuana – specifically CBD – may be an effective addition to an osteoarthritis treatment regimen.
-However, further study is needed (particularly on the potential effects of THC on OA).
-If your doctor recommends cannabis for osteoarthritis pain, the Arthritis Foundation recommends against smoking cannabis for arthritis, and consumers should consider topical products, like lotions and balms, and oral cannabis, like CBD oil for OA.
+Medical cannabis may be an effective addition to an osteoarthritis treatment regimen.
+However, further study is needed.
+The Arthritis Foundation recommends against smoking cannabis for arthritis, and consumers should consider topical products, like lotions and balms, and oral cannabis, like CBD oil for OA.

-What type of edibles are good for osteoarthritis?
+What types of edibles are good for osteoarthritis?

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.